htnmart/Emotion.Net/README.md

 ### Features

-EmotionNet asks users to type sentences and words that describe their day, or current state of mind— and based on this description, it scores the user’s positivity level on a scale of `-100%` (being the most negative) to `100%` (being the most positive).
+EmotionNet asks users to type sentences and words which describe their day or current state of mind.
+Based on this description, it scores the user’s positivity level on a scale of `-100%` (being the most negative) to `100%` (being the most positive).
 The interface updates in real-time, providing a responsive experience.
 Based on that, EmotionNet can give the user a joke to cheer them up if they are extremely negative.

 ### How we built it